-Now-3 months: Share guides and learning resources for building a data capability plan, and supporting a data-driven culture
+Now-3 months: Share guides and learning resources for building a data capability plan, and supporting a data-driven culture, as part of committing to the implementation of a regular open data maturity assessment

 - Data capability needs are unique to each organisation.
 A data maturity assessment helps an organisation understand where they are with their data practices now, and identify where they need to be to embed an open data culture.
-Below are some openly available tools and frameworks for assessing the organisation's data maturity. - Following the data maturity assessment, the organisation can develop a plan of action to build the appropriate level of data capability across teams to support a data-driven culture which will underpin the open data initiative.
+On the following page are some openly available tools and frameworks for assessing the organisation's data maturity. - Following the data maturity assessment, each organisation can develop a plan of action to build the appropriate level of data capability across teams to support a data-driven culture which will underpin the open data initiative.
 This may span capabilities in data management/governance, skills in advanced analytics, and data literacy across the wider workforce.
 It is helpful to build learning pathways suitable for different groups of roles across the organisation to support this, links to a selection of learning guides and resources are provided below.
 In addition, a programme of active engagement and communications will help build awareness and align teams around the organisation's open data ambitions.